gjheij/fmriproc/doc/source/generated_modules.rst

     custom levelset (see call_gdhcombine).

-    For this, you will need four directories: the REGION directory (with tissue classification from MGDM), the FreeSurfer directory (read from you SUBJECTS_DIR), the fMRIprep-directory with tissue classification from FAST, and the MASK-directory containing manual edits.
+    For this, you will need four directories: the REGION directory (with tissue classification from MGDM), the FreeSurfer directory (read from you \$SUBJECTS_DIR), the fMRIprep-directory with tissue classification from FAST, and the MASK-directory containing manual edits.
 The REGION directory is the directory that will be created first, the FreeSurfer directory will be read from the
-    \$SUBJECTS_DIR-variable, the fMRIprep-directory you'll need to specify with the -f flag BEFORE (!!) the positional arguments, and the MASK-directory you will already specify.
+    \$SUBJECTS_DIR-variable, the fMRIprep-directory you'll need to specify with the -f flag BEFORE (!!) the positional arguments, and the \$MASKS-directory you will already specify.

     Usage:
       spinoza_extractregions [arguments] [options] <nighres out> <probability folder> <ROI>